Skip to main content

 Restoring Databases

-A note on the Session database: In case of a Business Continuity restore of the Production environment to a new AWS account, DO NOT restore the session database.
+Do not restore the session database.
 The session database is only kept for analytical purposes and for admins to view logs.
 A restore of the session database takes over an hour and would delay our recovery time.
 If you do wish restore the Session database for analysis purposes, ensure that your Bastion server has at least 100GB volume provisioned and the Session database instance has 100GB of storage allocated.

-Locate the gpg passphrase you need in the govwifi-build repo (for example the passphrase for staging is located here).
-Retrieve the secret using the following command:
+(Locate the gpg passphrase you need in the govwifi-build repo (for example the passphrase for staging is located here).

 PASSWORD_STORE_DIR=~/path_to_govwifi-build-repo-on-your-machine/passwords pass edit keys/govwifi-database-<environment-name>-s3-encryption-key